samsquire/devops-schedule/README.md

 # devops-schedule

-This script orders a tree work graph into a parallelisable runnable schedule.
+This script uses ortools to order a tree work graph into a parallelisable runnable schedule.

 ```
 [  # sequence of threads